 Step 1.
 Total all the flour.

 Always look at the amount of flour first.
-Be sure you have added together all flour and flour-like ingredients (such as oatmeal and Vital Wheat Gluten).
+Then, be sure to add all flour and flour-like ingredients (such as oatmeal and Vital Wheat Gluten).

 If the original recipe calls for more than the capacity of your bread maker, you will have to scale the recipe down.

-For example, when I find a recipe specifying 8 cups of flour, I know that my first step is to cut the whole recipe in half so it will fit into my bread machine.
+For example, when I find a recipe specifying 8 cups of flour, I know that my first step is to cut the whole recipe in half to fit into my bread machine.

 If the amount of flour called for in the original recipe is acceptable for your machine, proceed to Step 3.